jeremyfouquet/unlock/README.md

       $ sudo apt install nodejs
       $ sudo apt install npm

+  But it is recommended to use nvm to have the latest versions : https://github.com/nvm-sh/nvm

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).